alex-c-ng/momentum-trading-strategy/README.md

 **What I found:**

 * The momentum strategy outperformed the S&P500 in this backtest with a pretty dramatic CAGR despite the assumed transaction costs.
-* Momentum's max drawdown (-21.7%) was actually \shallower than the S\&P's (-23.9%), higher returns did not come at a higher risk in this universe.
+* Momentum's max drawdown (-21.7%) was actually shallower than the S\&P's (-23.9%), higher returns did not come at a higher risk in this universe.
 Higher return alone doesn't mean lower risk.
 * At 4.6x annual turnover, transaction costs shaved 0.6% off the annual return.
 Momentum has a high turnover rate by nature, although taking transaction costs into account still yielded higher returns.
+* While the pretty intense CAGR is a shiny number, it's highly likely due to survivorship bias mentioned below because I picked stocks that are currently doing well, meaning in the past 6-12 months they probably also performed stronger than market returns.

 I also tested a more aggressive setup with top **3** stocks on a **6-month** signal and it posted much higher gross returns.
 I picked it *after* seeing which combination looked best.
 It trades far more and generated much higher returns: